A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: System Model

 In the case $T < M + N$, Grassmannian signaling is no longer optimal \cite{gt5}, since it does not achieve capacity at high SNR.
 The corresponding capacity-achieving input signal, introduced in \cite{gt5}, is referred to as beta-variate space-time modulation and does not satisfy the equal-energy condition, as different transmitted matrices may have different energy levels.
 Nevertheless, for beta-variate space-time modulation, numerical results also indicate that the optimal number of transmit antennas is $M = \lfloor T/2 \rfloor$, while the rate gain becomes significant compared to Grassmannian signaling only when $N \gg T$.

-The structured family of Grassmannian constellations presented in this paper is designed for any number of transmit antennas $M = 1,2,3,4,\ldots$, with $T = 2M$, and for any number of receive antennas.
+The structured family of Grassmannian constellations presented in this paper is designed for any number of transmit antennas $M = 1,2,3,4,\ldots$, with $T = 2M$, and for any number of receive antennas, $N$.
 Based on previous results, the most suitable application scenario is when $T = M + N = 2M$, i.e., $N = M$ and $M = T/2$, in which case Grassmannian signaling is the optimal choice for noncoherent communication in the Rayleigh block-fading channel.
 Nonetheless, in Section \ref{res} SER and BER results are presented for different numbers of receive antennas for a given $M$, while maintaining $T = 2M$, in order to illustrate error performance differences consistent with the mutual information results reported in the literature.

 Note that the condition $T=2M$ can always be imposed by the system.
 For instance, if in a practical implementation the channel remains quasi-constant during an odd number of symbols, e.g., $T=7$, the system can transmit using a coherence block of $T=6$ with $M=3$ transmit antennas.
 Another option would be to use the full coherence block with $T = 7$, setting $M = \lfloor T/2 \rfloor = 3$ and $N = 4$, so that $M + N = T$, in which case Grassmannian signaling remains optimal.
-However, the increase in the degrees of freedom of the system is rather limited, according to the previously presented expression $M^*\left(1-\frac{M^*}{T}\right)$ with $M^*=\min\{M, N,\lfloor T/2\rfloor\}$, \cite{gt3}.
-Furthermore, the applicability of the scheme (even $T$ and even $M$ greater than $1$ but different from $N$) would be limited.
+However, the increase in the DoF of the system is rather limited, according to the previously presented expression $M^*\left(1-\frac{M^*}{T}\right)$, with $M^*=\min\{M, N,\lfloor T/2\rfloor\}$ \cite{gt3}.
+Furthermore, the applicability of the scheme (even $T$ and $M$, with $M$ greater than $1$ but different from $N$) would be limited, and increasing $N$ beyond $\lfloor T/2 \rfloor$, which does not increase the DoF but provides array diversity, can always be applied whether $T$ is even or not.